 Bert Travers was born January 6, 1903, the son of James and Emma (Thompson) Travers, in Hoople, North Dakota.
 At thirteen, his fascination with cars began while working for N.C Olsen, Hoople banker and owner of a Model T Ford business.
-In 1928 Travers opened and operated a business that became Bert Travers Garage.
-He also farmed and continued both until retiring in the 1970s.
+In 1928, Travers opened and operated a business that became Bert Travers Garage.
+He also farmed and continued at both until retiring in the 1970s.

 Travers married Bertha (Ginder), born April 11, 1902, on June 20, 1922.
 They had two children, Willis and Jean.
 Bert Travers died August 18, 1998 in Grafton's Lutheran Sunset Home, where he had lived since March 18, 1997.
 He was preceded in death by his wife Bertha (May 31, 1984) and his son Willis (April 11, 1997).

-The first scrapbook entitled "Miscellaneous" is made up of newspaper articles and announcements ranging from 1941 to 1960.
-The book begins with the 1941 snowstorm and specifically pertains to the Red River Valley Region of North Dakota.
+The first scrapbook titled "Miscellaneous" is made up of newspaper articles and announcements ranging from 1941 to 1960.
+The book begins with the 1941 snowstorm and specifically pertains to the Red River Valley of North Dakota.
 Interspersed throughout are notices of World War II enlistments, deaths, and weddings of local Walsh County, North Dakota residents.

-The second scrapbook entitled "Miscellaneous" begins with the conclusion of World War II and Victory in Japan Day.
+The second scrapbook titled "Miscellaneous" begins with the conclusion of World War II and Victory in Japan Day.
 Included are some of Travers' personal documents including V-fuel ration cards.
 The second scrapbook also chronicles, through newspaper articles, sports and Greek life at the University of North Dakota in Grand Forks throughout the 1940s.

 Scrapbook three, "Brown Miscellaneous" contains newspaper articles from 1945 to 1960.
 It includes wedding announcements from Walsh County as well as homecoming royalty and athletics from Central High School in Grand Forks.